V I C K I H A I N E S

 My process usually begins with a question and follows with a crude visualisation of a potential end resolution, for example, a book, a series of images or a video project.
 I try to envisage how the finished work would satisfy the original question aesthetically, to try and gain a theme, before I consider the content.

 Much of my recent work has been video based, which suits my need to provide the viewer with a narrative.
 The film Broken is probably one of the most sensitive projects I have worked on.
-During the making of this project, I was not only heavily pregnant but also subject to an abusive domestic situation in my own home.
+During the making of this film, I was, myself, subject to an abusive situation.
 I used the project to explore the experience of others and gain an understanding and perhaps clarification and placement of what I was experiencing myself.
-The process of interviewing and listening to these survivors gave me a sense of camaraderie and in many ways, the strength to bring my own situation under a little more control.
-Since making this film, my home circumstances reached a pinnacle point of no return culminating in me being on the receiving end of a violent physical attack from my (at the time) partner.
-So I may, in the future, revisit this project and add some of me own content to the footage.
+The process of interviewing and listening to these survivors gave me a sense of camaraderie and in many ways, the strength to bring a positive resolution to my own situation.

 Following the film 'Broken', I began to question my own ethics as a photographer and in particular my apparent prudish attitude to the nude form.
 I realised that as an artist working with nudes on various commissions and projects, I was imposing my own insecurities into the editing process by using studio lights creatively to mask and veil unflattering parts of the body, and during the post shoot process, I found myself employing the same ethos by tweaking the exposure or using the dodge and burn tools to enhance shadows and highlights to maximise the visual aesthetic into conforming with modern hegemonic views on the perfect figure.
 So I challenged myself to create a project studying the human form in its naked state.
 No creative lighting, no editing, no nothing.
 I wanted to feel at ease with and, metaphorically speaking, embrace the naked form without shyness.
-So I embarked on my most recent project, which is entitled 'Naked'.
-This is a video project where I filmed a number of men and women, completely naked , in the studio.
+So I embarked on a project entitled 'Naked'.
+This was a video project where I filmed a number of men and women, completely naked, in the studio.
 The only instructions I gave them was direction on where to stand and a rough idea of how much physical space they could move in to stay in-frame.
 I filmed each person for four minutes and did not engage with them verbally during the shoot.
 The resulting film is an interesting and somewhat confrontational study of the naked form.
 Made for exhibition, each persons footage was displayed individually, some at full size, some oversized and others very on very small monitors.
-As this project is so new, I am still coming to terms with its meaning to me but suffice to say I have gained a lot of personal empowerment from doing the project.

 I am very passionate about my work, I have always expressed myself creatively.
 I think of the whole collection of my work as a transitional biographical journey, with each project signifying a pit stop - a place I have explored.